Course Syllabus

 Time Management

 This course runs for 3 weeks and is set up so you can move through it at your own pace.
-Your individual time contribution will vary greatly depending on your familiarity with learning management systems and also with your degree of computer savvy.
-On average, this course takes approximately 20 -25 hours to complete.
+Your individual time contribution will vary greatly depending on your familiarity with learning management systems and also on your degree of computer savvy.
+On average, this course takes approximately 20 - 25 hours to complete.

-• There are NO SET DUE DATES, however, please do not submit everything on the last day of class.
+• There are NO SET DUE DATES, however, please try not to submit everything on the last day of class.

 • A good general rule is to be starting on Module 05 around the midpoint of the session.
 The course dates and midpoint reminder can be found on the course calendar.